waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - WARP / CAVE / WARP_CARPET: These tiles are map transition points.
 They can be traversed to move between different maps.
 Verified by usage.

 # Item Usage Tracking
-- Super Repel: Wore off Turn 16817.
-(Previous activation: Turn 16778)
+- Super Repel: Activated Turn 16822.
+Steps taken: 0.
+Steps remaining: 200.

 # Lessons Learned
 - Input Hygiene: NEVER mix action (A, B, Start) and directional buttons in the same press_buttons call.
 It causes input truncation and desyncs step tracking.